Matteo-Malve/RAGMedAssist-INLPT-WS2023/README.md

 - Do nothing and it will be automatically downloaded from [Huggingface's Hub](https://huggingface.co/mistralai/Mistral-7B-v0.1/discussions/104)
 - 🍎 Suggested for Mac users: download it manually with GPT4ALL and specify your local path in the [`cfg.yaml`](./chatbot/app/cfg.yaml) configuration file.

-# 🚀 Launch the chatbot app
+# 🚀 Launch the Chatbot App

 Open the jupyter notebook [app_launcher.ipynb](./chatbot/frontend/app_launcher.ipynb) inside the folder `./chatbot/frontend/`